epam/miew/tools/templates/getting-started-for-dummies.md

 The constructed geometry can be colored in a variety of ways, providing additional details such as the chemical element or monomer type, as well as characteristics like temperature factor or [hydrophobicity][].
-These settings, including mode, coloring, and subset of atoms, comprise a data view.
-Different views can be merged to present various sections of the molecule in different modes.
+These settings, including mode, coloring, and subset of atoms, comprise a data _representation_.
+Different representations can be merged to present various sections of the molecule in different modes.

 > Example of combination of representations: [Hemoglobin][].